-The student will be provided with written notification that he/she has been placed on academic probation, or has been dismissed from the program for academic reasons.
-The notification will include details of any corrective actions expected, as well as the written procedural steps to appeal the decision.
+The student will be provided with written notification that he/she has been placed on academic probation or has been dismissed from the program for academic reasons.
+The notification will include details about the status and how to retake the class or return to the program, as well as information on how to appeal the decision.